Shubhang-sharma/shubhang-sharma.github.io/_posts/2024-08-20-repulsion.md

 I think I am just not able to let go of the repulsive negative thoughts.
 I am trying to block them - I need to instead let them come and then let them go _gently_.
 Again, I need to resume meditation.
 I need more headspace.

+And oh, I think I also need better nutrition.
+I haven't been eating that great lately.
+I will see to it :).

 <div class="signature">